Sintrastes/Iodine/README.md

 [Iodine](https://sintrastes.github.io/iodine/) is a functional UI toolkit for Kotlin built on top of [Flow](https://kotlinlang.org/docs/flow.html), [Jetpack Compose](https://developer.android.com/jetpack/compose) , and [Arrow](https://arrow-kt.io/).
 Where Arrow intends to be a "Functional companion to Kotlin's Standard Library", Iodine aims to be a functional companion to Jetpack Compose (including for [desktop](https://github.com/JetBrains/compose-jb) and multi-platform).

-⚠️ WARNING: This project is alpha quality software built on-top-of beta quality software (compose multi-platform).
+⚠️ WARNING: This project is currently alpha quality software.
 Things may break.
  Interfaces are likely to change without notice or deprecation cycles between versions.
 Documentation may not be entirely accurate or complete.
-While Iodine could very well be used today to build applications, at this time we do not reccomend it for production use.
+While Iodine could very well be used today to build applications, at this time we do not recommend it for production use.

 ✏️Getting Started
 --------------------